timveil-overops/oo-docker-demos/hybrid/README.md

 # OverOps Hybrid Example
-This is an example OverOps Hybrid deployment architecture.
-This example includes an Agent, a Remote Collector and the Hybrid Storage Server.
+This is simple example of OverOps "Hybrid" deployment.
+The `docker-compose.xml` contains the following services:
+* storage - the OverOps Hybrid Storage server
+* collector - an OverOps collector running in a dedicated container (aka Remote Collector)
+* agent - an OverOps agent and sample error generator app

 ## Getting Started
 To begin, you must first create a `.env` file and place it in the same directory as the `Dockerfile`.
 Below is a sample `.env` file.
 Be sure to update the values for `SECRET_KEY` and `VOLUME_SOURCE`.
 Your Secret Key must correspond to a Service ID that has Hybrid Storage enabled (this must be preformed by OverOps).